Renddslow/screening-chat-app/README.md

 The goal is not to check every box, but to demonstrate what you can do with the time you are given.

 ![Gandalf wisdom](https://images.squarespace-cdn.com/content/v1/5b43c205c3c16ab2868e3e80/1562359928493-7SCONEUNBBYXBI5PERAV/ke17ZwdGBToddI8pDm48kLN33MCaMri5_kQBC52hVftZw-zPPgdn4jUwVcJE1ZvWQUxwkmyExglNqGp0IvTJZUJFbgE-7XRK3dMEBRBhUpxl4eJ1_yh17i5W-8EZepd7i6cx6vuNmDP_l-samD14oL8qDRtH4rMNEwHpjJbhHkA/gandalf.gif)

+**Treat this like you would a work project.** We want to see how you create maintainable and reusable code just as much as we want to see you build cool features.

 - [ ] Chat interface
   - [ ] I can send a message